nol-alb/melograph_submission/README.md

 # MeloGraph
 This repository holds code for the  MUSI-6201 (Audio Content Analysis) project submission of group 3 (Noel Alben, Rhythm Jain and Thiago Roque).
+**Goal:** Automatic Note Segmetation of Monophonic Melodies and Graph Representation of the Note-to-Note Sequences

 ## Code Organization
 - Baseline_Implementation contains code from our Baseline Report